 1981 Holsum Disc Joe Montana (#24)

 The Joe Montana 1981 Holsum Disc (#24) is part of a 32-disc set that was distributed in the Upper Midwest with Holsum or Gardner bread.
-These discs measure 2 3/4″ (diameter) and are much more rare than Montana’s 1981 Topps rookie.
-The photo on this card features a floating head of Montana with a Fu Manchu moustache.
+These discs measure 2 3/4″ (diameter) and are much rarer than Montana’s 1981 Topps rookie.
+The photo on this card features a floating head of Montana with a Fu Manchu mustache.
 Although the card was issued in 1981, his facial hair dates the photo to shortly after his college career at Notre Dame ended in 1970.

 Buy the 1981 Holsum Disc #24 on eBay (affiliate link), because then you’ll have a Joe Montana rookie almost nobody else has.

 Coral Lee, a retired school teacher from California, gained notoriety as a postcard publisher.
 The series of 28 postcards were released between 1979 and 1983.
 Some collectors wonder if this is a rookie, but Montana’s first game against the Redskins was October 4, 1981.
 It’s safe to assume this postcard was released no earlier than 1982 and is not a rookie.